Roland De Wolk: TV and online journalism

-De Wolk moved to television journalism and worked at KTVU from 1991 until he was fired in 2013 after publishing a series of fake and racially offensive names supposedly of pilots on-board a crashed Asiana 214 flight.
+De Wolk moved to television journalism and worked at KTVU from 1991 when he took legal action against the station after it fired three other producers, when a list of fake and racially offensive names, supposedly of pilots on board a crashed Asiana flight, was read on the air.
 While at KTVU, he won multiple awards for his investigative journalism.

 He was a contributing reporter/producer for the Chauncey Bailey Project, which covered the murder case of the well known Bay Area journalist and editor-in-chief of the Oakland Post.

 Academia

 Since 1993 he has been a lecturer and adjunct professor of journalism at San Francisco State University’s Journalism Department, where he taught online journalism as well as news writing, reporting, feature reporting and investigative reporting.
 Working with Professor Emeritus Leonard Sellers, De Wolk assisted in founding SFSU's Online Journalism Program, which started NewsPort.org.

+Publications

+In 1997 he co-wrote (with photographer John Swain) a guidebook to family campgrounds in Northern California.

-In 2001 he wrote one of the earliest college textbooks on online journalism, Introduction to Online Journalism: Publishing News and Information (2000).
+In 2000 he wrote one of the earliest college textbooks on online journalism, Introduction to Online Journalism: Publishing News and Information (2000).

+In 2021 he wrote a biography of Leland Stanford, the American industrialist and politician who founded Stanford University, titled American Disruptor: The Scandalous Life of Leland Stanford.